 In addition to academic progress, all other areas of the pupil or student progress is tracked and monitored.
-We have a robust Pastoral Pathway which includes the Learning and Inclusion Leads, Learning Mentors, Form Tutors, Therapists, and Residential staff.
+We have a robust Pastoral Pathway which includes the Learning and Inclusion Leads, Learning Mentors, Form Tutors and Therapists.
 St Dominic’s has a registered school nurse who oversees physical and mental well-being, coordinates dispensing of medication, provides training to staff and supports the curriculum in relevant areas.

 The school has an effective Behaviour and Learning Policy.
 All staff are trained to manage behaviour through MAPA, which is non-confrontational and focuses on prevention and de-escalation of behaviours.
 The school recognises that all behaviour is communication and has the additional strength of having MAPA instructors on the staff.
 These staff members also fulfil the role of Behaviour and Inclusion Leads that are able to address and support difficulties when they arise by removing the barriers to learning.

 Our specialist services and setting

-We have a team of experienced SEN teachers, Speech and Language Therapists, Occupational Therapists (including SI trained), qualified Residential Care Staff, registered nurse who is able to access other services including a local GP and CAMHS, Learning Mentors.
+We have a team of experienced SEN teachers, Speech and Language Therapists, Occupational Therapists (including SI trained), registered nurse who is able to access other services including a local GP and CAMHS, Learning Mentors.
 There are links with local colleges, other schools and Pathways Advisors.
 We are appointing a Careers and Education Guidance professional to work with individuals and groups of pupils and students across the key stages to ensure appropriate options, college placements and work experience prepares all pupils and students’ life and the world of work beyond St Dominic’s.

 There is an on-going programme of In Service training for all staff, including safeguarding, MAPA, medication training.
 The school delivers training on autism and the effects of complex learning difficulties on learning and achievement and how to remove these barriers.
 The whole school approach to teaching pupils and students with ASD has been endorsed by the NAS through the Autism Accreditation Award.
 External links to training include attending conferences and training programmes, such as ICAN, NAPLIC, LiLaC, NAS and NASS.